pablogarciaamolina/MAS-Research/README.md

 As one may assume, this dataset is far lighter than the IEMOCAP, and that is the main reason why it has been used.

 Finally, the same strategy as with the IEMOCAP dataset has been used in orther to speed up training and avoid overloading the RAM.
 Thus, data is processed once and saved as tensors (.pt files) in memory, so later can be retrieved very easily and fast.
 Again, using this method does not appear to have significant effects.

+There's code included for dowloading this dataset automatically.
+There's two ways to do it, either introduce your Kaggle credentials in de `credentials` folder (`kaggle.json`), or you'll be asked to enter a valid username and password once running the code.

 ## Requirements